If you are interested in applying for entry into the BFA in Film Production program please visit the application page here.

 Prepare 2 monologues, each of them 60-90 seconds long and from contemporary plays or films.
 One should be comic, the other serious.
 Singing is not required, but if it is a strength, you may perform up to 16 bars from any Broadway musical.
 If you plan to sing, bring sheet music for the accompanist.
 Following the audition there will be a brief interview portion with the faculty.

-After the monologues are presented, you will be taught a short movement combination, so bring an appropriate change of clothes.
+After the monologues are presented, you may be taught a short movement combination, so bring an appropriate change of clothes.

 Please note: In lieu of practical experience, theoretical design work is accepted.